On this page:

 We work hard to understand and learn from ENGOs because we value their knowledge, insights and diverse perspectives.

 We seek to engage with ENGOs in an atmosphere of mutual respect, although this does not mean either side is co-opted by the other.
 Our ENGO partners are free to publicly criticize our company or industry as they see fit except on specific initiatives in which we’ve agreed to co-operate.
 We, in turn, are free to counter statements and research by ENGO partners if we know it to be contrary to established facts.
 Simply put, both sides can agree to disagree, while continuing to work together for the greater good.

 We have entered into several successful partnerships with ENGOs in recent years.
 These organizations include:

 We believe working with stakeholders to understand their environmental concerns is the best way to develop programs to monitor the environment and to develop a better understanding of environmental limits.
 We are a member of:

 We also participate in industry organizations that work to improve the industry’s environmental, social and economic performance.
 These organizations include:

 We are a member of several industry associations.
 There is strength in having forums for creating alignment and discussing issues.
 For a list of certain industry associations, please refer to Lobbying and Disclosure.

 We value and advocate reaching out to diverse stakeholders to generate constructive dialogue about energy development.
-In 2013, we joined two multi-stakeholder coalitions to encourage broad dialogue on energy and resource development in Canada.
-Through these partnerships, we hope to encourage Canadians to learn more about the value the resource sector brings to their daily lives and the Canadian economy.
+In 2013, we joined the Resource Works multi-stakeholder coalition to encourage broad dialogue on energy and resource development in Canada.
+Through this partnership, we hope to encourage Canadians to learn more about the value the resource sector brings to their daily lives and the Canadian economy.